elearn-inga/elearninga_documentation/docs/source/index.rst

 Welcome to eLearninga's documentation!
 ======================================

-`eLearninga`_ enables you to learn and teach on embedded systems wihtout owning them.
+`eLearninga`_ enables you to learn and teach on embedded systems without owning them.

 Introduction
 ------------